 AIF Rulebook 2014

 The rulebook published by the Central Bank in September 2014 provides for requirements applicable generally to retail investor AIFs.
 There are specific requirements for particular types of funds relevant to the class of assets involved.
-There are extensive provisions dealing with qualified investor AIF requirements together with fund-specific requirements.
-There are general requirements in respect of AIF fund managers, AIF management companies, AIF administrators and AIF depository.

 The retail AIF will not appoint a management company a partner or manager which would acqire voting rights which enable it to exercise significant influence over an issuing body (investee company).
 This does not apply to investments in other investment funds and does not apply to venture capital development capital or private equity retail investor funds provided the prospectus indicates the intention regarding the exercise of legal and management control over underlying investments.

 There are requirements as to the conditions on which it may track a gain and exposure to an index.
 In essence, it must be structured in a manner that is reasonable and advantageous.
 It must not be structured to circumvent the rules on retail investor AIFs.
-The retail investor AIF must ensure the calculation and performance fees must be verified by the depository or other competent body for such purpose.
+The retail investor AIF must ensure the calculation and performance fees are verified by the depository or other competent body for such a purpose.

-A retail AIF may derogate from investment restrictions for six month following launch subject to observing the principle of risk spreading.The limits of investment set out in the rules and in the prospectus shall apply at time of purchase of investments and continue thereafter.
+A retail AIF may derogate from investment restrictions for six month following launch subject to observing the principle of risk spreading.
+The limits of investment set out in the rules and in the prospectus shall apply at the time of purchase of investments and continue thereafter.
 If they are exceeded, this must be recorded and the remediation must be a priority.

 Where the policy is to replicate an index, the limit may be increased to 35 percent in the case of a single issuer where it is justified by exceptional market conditions.
 Retail AIF may not hold 20 percent of any class of any security issued by any single issuer.
 This does not apply to investments in other open-ended investment funds.